codeling/w2wiki/INSTALL.md

 wiki in places where malicious actors can access it.
 It is neither extensively tested, nor is it security-hardened, and might therefore compromise the security of your server.
-We therefore recommend to only make it available in a small local network where each user is known, or via HTTPS and behind a Basic Authentication configured via your webserver.
+We therefore recommend to only make it available in a small local network where each user is known, or behind VPN, or at least secured via HTTPS and behind a Basic Authentication configured in your webserver.
 The latter even allows for multiple different users, i.e. a more fine-grained access control than what W2 wiki itself currently provides.
 The features described below might be removed in the near future in this fork!

 W2 has the ability to prompt for a password before allowing access to the site.
 Two lines in config.php control this: